April 30, 2015

 - Your personal carts, gators, rhinos, mules, and other modes of transportation such as those listed are welcome.
 However, no 4-wheelers or motorcycles will be allowed on or around the course.

 - Stay on the pathways both in vehicles and walking.

 - Any activity deemed unsafe will not be tolerated.

-We will be using the LEWIS CLASS SYSTEM for scoring the event and will award trophies for 1st and 2nd place for AA Class, A Class, B Class, C Class and D Class.
-We will have Team Trophies and individual Team Member awards for the 1st and 2nd place Teams in each of these classes.
+We will be using the Lewis class system for scoring the event and will award trophies for 1st and 2nd place for AA Class, A Class, B Class, C Class and D Class.
+Team and individual team member awards will be given for 1st and 2nd place in each of these classes.

 Every shooter will be provided one flight and 100 clays.
 During the event, a delicious lunch and light dinner will be provided.
 A silent and live auction will be held after dinner.